adithyapaib/portfolio-template/README.md

 ## Portfolio Template for beginners
-This is a OpenSource Portfolio Template Based on Neomorphic Theme Made with pure HTML, CSS(SCSS), And A bit of Java script
+This is an OpenSource Portfolio Template Based on Neomorphic Theme Made with pure HTML, CSS(SCSS), And some amount of Java script

 [LIVE LINK](https://adithyapaib.github.io/portfolio-template/)